|40A.01||State agricultural land preservation policy.|

 (1) the owner or the county has initiated termination of the zone under section 40A.11;

 (2) because of size, tax base, population or other relevant factors, the township would not be able to provide normal governmental functions and services; or

 (3) the zone would be completely surrounded by lands within a municipality.

-This section does not apply to annexation agreements approved under chapter 414 prior to creation of the zone.
+Subd.
+2. Exception.
+This section does not apply to annexation agreements approved by the Minnesota municipal board prior to creation of the zone.